 We always do a full write-up of the day and send it on to all participants - again so they have a handy reference guide for the future.

-Even though we've now run loads of workshops together, we always find the time to practice and walkthrough how the day is going to go at least three times it.
+Even though we've now run loads of workshops together, we always find the time to practice and walk through how the day is going to go at least three times.
 Being prepared makes all the difference.
 (But surprises do happen, so be prepared to think on your feet on the day!)

 These are a good morale boost for when people's energy starts to flag.